Personal Representative of OSCE Chairperson-in-Office visits Nagorno-Karabakh

 Baku.
-18 January.
-REPORT.AZ/ Personal Representative of the OSCE Chairperson-in-Office Andrzej Kasprzyk visited Azerbaijan's Nagorno-Karabakh region.
+15 July.
+REPORT.AZ/ Andrzej Kasprzyk, Personal Representative of the OSCE Chairperson-in-Office visited Azerbaijan's Nagorno-Karabakh region.

-Report informs citing the Armenian media, he met with leader of Armenian separatists in Karabakh Bako Sahakyan.

-According to information, the situation on the contact line of Azerbaijani and Armenian armed forces and number of issues related to the conflict settlement were discussed.

 Sədrəddin İsmayılovNews Author